CMLab-Korea/Awesome-Video-Frame-Interpolation/README.md

 ## 📄 Paper List

-We categorize recent VFI papers by methodology (up to November 28, 2025):
+We categorize recent VFI papers by methodology (up to January 7, 2026):

 ## 2.1 Motion Compensation-based